 2) Gaming monitor

 - As a general rule, the size of the screen in inches is the distance you should position the monitor from your face.
-The distance from your face, regardless of screen size, should be no less than 20 inches.
+However, the distance from your face—regardless of screen size—should be no less than 20 inches.

 - The top 1/3 – 1/4 of your gaming monitor should be level with your eyes.
 Therefore, the monitor will be tilted at a slight angle upward to meet your eyes.

-- Following these rules will make it easier to maintain the posture guidelines in part 1) upper body and will aid to prevent eye strain!
+- Following these rules will make it easier to maintain the posture guidelines in Part 1 and will aid to prevent eye strain!